Browse by Medical Category

 David M. Langenau, PhD

-Associate Professor of Pathology, Harvard Medical SchoolDirector, Molecular Pathology Unit, Massachusetts General HospitalMember, MGH Cancer Center and Center for Regenerative Medicine
+Associate Chief of Pathology (Research), Massachusetts General HospitalDirector, Molecular Pathology Unit, Massachusetts General HospitalMember, MGH Cancer Center and Center for Regenerative Medicine

 Massachusetts General HospitalMolecular Pathology Unit149 13th Street, 6th FloorCharlestown, MA 02129Phone: firstname.lastname@example.org

 The Langenau laboratory research focus is to uncover relapse mechanisms in pediatric cancer.
-Utilizing zebrafish models of T-cell acute lymphoblastic leukemia (T-ALL) and embryonal rhabdomyosarcoma (ERMS), we have undertaken chemical and genetic approaches to identify novel modulators of progression, therapy-resistance, and relapse.
+Utilizing zebrafish models of embryonal rhabdomysoarcoma (ERMS) and T-cell acute lymphoblastic leukemia (T-ALL), we have undertaken chemical and genetic approaches to identify novel modulators of progression, therapy-resistance, and relapse.

 Visualizing and killing cancer stem cells in embryonal rhabdomyosarcoma